 In order to assist Event Organizers to plan their events, HRM has formed the Special Events Task Force (SETF).
 It is comprised of representatives from various Municipal and Provincial Departments and can provide valuable information and assistance on policies, procedures, and best practices concerning events within the Halifax Regional Municipality.
 The SETF meets monthly to review all special event applications.
 Depending on the scope of the event, the Event Organizer could be asked to attend an SETF meeting and give a detailed presentation/overview on their event.
-This provides both the Event Organizer and the SETF an opportunity to have any questions or concerns addressed (see SETF Terms of Reference - Appendix 2)
+This provides both the Event Organizer and the SETF an opportunity to have any questions or concerns addressed.